Skip to main content

 I am a Postgraduate Research (PGR) Programme Manager within the School of Healthcare Sciences, where I work with the PGR Team to support students throughout their doctoral journeys, from admission to completion.
 I have experience of chairing and examining Vivas.

-I am Vice Chair of the School of Healthcare Sciences Research Ethics Committee and an external member of the Cardiff School of Medicine Research Ethics Committee.
+I am Vice Chair of the School of Healthcare Sciences Research Ethics Committee.
 I am Cardiff University Deputy Lead for RCBC Wales.

 • Kidney failure